 - If infectious pinkeye, consider waiting for 3-5 days before use of antibacterial eye drops.

-Call the UHS nurse at 863-4463 if any of the following happens:
+Call the Advice Nurse if any of the following happens:

 - The redness in your eye gets noticeably worse.

 - Your vision becomes blurred and isn’t helped by glasses or repeated blinking.

 - Your eye problem doesn’t improve in a few days.

 In an emergency go to Mount Nittany Medical Center or call 911 for an ambulance.